 The GLAAD Media Awards recognize and honor media for their fair, accurate and inclusive representations of the lesbian, gay, bisexual and transgender community and the issues that affect our lives.
 They also fund GLAAD's work to amplify stories from the LGBT community that build support for LGBT acceptance.
 The GLAAD Media Awards have been held every year since 1990.

 GLAAD monitors the media in order to identify nominees in 20 English-language categories, and 14 Spanish-language categories.

 In addition to year-round media monitoring, GLAAD issues a Call for Entries, encouraging media outlets to submit outstanding work for consideration.
 GLAAD may nominate a mainstream media project even if it is not submitted as part of the Call for Entries.
 However, media outlets created by and for an LGBT audience must submit in order to be considered for nomination.
 GLAAD does not monitor media created by and for the LGBT community for defamation – therefore we do not generate a pool of potential nominees for review.

-GLAAD may select up to five nominees in each category.
+GLAAD may select up to five nominees in each category (with the exception of the Outstanding Drama Series and Outstanding Comedy Series in which GLAAD may select up to ten nominees.)
 If no projects are deemed worthy of nomination in a particular category, GLAAD may choose to not award that category.

 All media projects with LGBT images are evaluated using four criteria: